-- Fever or seizures accompanied with fever have occurred in CHILDREN using certain brands of Afluria, especially in children who are younger than 5 years old.
-Contact your doctor if you have questions about this information.
+- Fever or seizures accompanied with fever have occurred in CHILDREN using Afluria, especially in children who are younger than 5 years old.
+Contact you doctor if you have questions about this information.

-- Caution is advised when using Afluria in CHILDREN; they may be more sensitive to its effects.
+- Caution is advised with using Afluria in CHILDREN; they may be more sensitive to its effects.

-- PREGNANCY and BREAST-FEEDING: It is not known if Afluria can cause harm to the fetus.
-If you become pregnant, contact your doctor.
+- PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Afluria while you are pregnant.
-It is not known if Afluria is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use Afluria, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of Afluria:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome: